Databricks Data Lakehouse vs. a Data Warehouse: What’s the Difference? Read Our Latest Blog...

 What is the Best Cloud Monitoring Solution for Security?

 Many organizations use a best-of-breed approach to cloud monitoring.
 For example, security teams may use a SIEM or security orchestration (SOAR) solution for monitoring.
-On top of that, they may layer in a security data lake setup like the one described above for deeper observability and investigation capabilities.
+On top of that, they may layer in a security data lake setup like the one described above for deeper data lake observability and investigation capabilities.
 This combination provides the best of both worlds and can provide true observability vs. monitoring.

 AWS Step Functions, or Amazon’s serverless visual workflows for distributed applications, can provide a way to automate portions of your security team’s response workflow and leverage other best-of-breed tools to communicate, track and manage these investigations.